ParthaPRay/Functional_Calling_LLM/README.md

 1. Make a virtual environment.
 2. First run python3 simple_function_call_X.py in one terminal under the virtual envirnment.
-3. Run then curl_caller_configuration_X.py in other terminal (with / without virtual environment).
+3. Run then curl_caller_configuration_X.py in other terminal (with / without virtual environment). cURL should be used for such RESTful API call.

 Here, **X** denotes the configuration such as 2, 4, 6, 8 for repeatative study varying LLMs.